andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 (Things were already up and running - some ideas had already become entrenched.
 Bounded Contexts were not there, "Domains and sub-domains" were identified at object level than by the model - E.g. Case, People, Material.
 The SPLIT was wrong)
+@gaythu-rajan made further changes as it was still more object based split.

 We had to support a full-lifecycle view - justice end-to-end.
 The "domain" was co-owned, we were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System - AND the PROCESSES entailed spanned even more organisations than that.
+Note: @andrew mentions "No one domain expert had the end-end view", but even when they did it was never communicated to the those who are implementing.
+Head of BPOs was brought in but still that end-end view was stuck within a group of domain experts.

 We had to "modernise justice" as we did it, within a publicly funded program of work.
 Constantly having to battle with businesss against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.